-Once believed to be a low-skill-level job with dangerous conditions, filthy factories, demanding labor requirements, and unsafe equipment, the manufacturing industry has transformed in recent decades.
-This is thanks to the rapid technological advancements in the field.
+Once believed to be a low skill-level job with dangerous conditions, filthy factories, demanding labor requirements, and unsafe equipment, the manufacturing industry has undergone an incredible transformation.
+Thanks to the rapid technological advancements in the field, manufacturing is safer, cleaner, and more efficient than ever before.
+There are now some incredible pros of working in manufacturing, and most technicians would agree that these far surpass the “cons.”

 The Pros of Working in Manufacturing

-According to the Association for Career and Technical Education® (ACTE), approximately four million manufacturing jobs will open nationally through 2030.
-However, two of the four million manufacturing careers are anticipated to go unfulfilled — signaling an SOS to workers seeking a worthwhile, stable career.
+And according to the Association for Career and Technical Education® (ACTE), approximately four million manufacturing jobs will open nationally through 2030.
+However, two of the four million manufacturing careers are anticipated to go unfulfilled.
+This is because there are not enough skilled candidates to fill the available jobs.

-In 2021, as specified by the National Association of Manufacturers:
+Despite popular belief, manufacturing careers are extremely valued, and compensation underscores this sentiment.
+In 2021, as reported by the National Association of Manufacturers:

 - Advanced manufacturing paid 12% more than other U.S. industries.